On a question of Slaman and Steel: Abstract

 \section{Abstract}

 We consider an old question of Slaman and Steel: whether Turing equivalence is an increasing union of Borel equivalence relations none of which contain a uniformly computable infinite sequence.
-We show this question is deeply connected to problems surrounding Martin's conjecture, and also in countable Borel equivalence relations.
-In particular, if Slaman and Steel's question has a positive answer, it implies there is a universal countable Borel equivalence which is not uniformly universal, and that there is a $(\equiv_T,\equiv_m)$-invariant function which is not uniformly invariant on any pointed perfect set.
+We show this question is deeply connected to problems surrounding Martin's conjecture and in the theory of countable Borel equivalence relations.
+In particular, if Slaman and Steel's question has a positive answer, it implies there is a universal countable Borel equivalence relation which is not uniformly universal, that there is a $(\equiv_T,\equiv_m)$-invariant function which is not uniformly invariant on any pointed perfect set, and which is everywhere $\leq_m$-incomparable with both the Turing jump $j$ and its complement.